whoschek/bzfs/README.md

 **--ssh-src-port** *INT*

-*  Remote SSH port of src host to connect to (optional).
+*  Remote SSH port on src host to connect to (optional).

 <!-- -->